heroku/salesforce-buildpack/README.md

 - `SFDX_BUILDPACK_DEBUG=true`: Instructs the buildpack to display debug information.

-- `SFDX_DEV_HUB_AUTH_URL`: Provides credentials to the buildpack for connecting to the Dev Hub (used for creating a scratch org).
+- `SFDX_DEV_HUB_AUTH_URL`: Provides credentials to the buildpack for connecting to the Dev Hub.
 You can get this value by running `sfdx force:org:display --verbose --json` against your Dev Hub and grabbing the `sfdxAuthUrl`.

 - `SFDX_AUTH_URL`: Provides credentials to the buildpack for connecting to the org used by Development (typically a dev integration environment).
 You can get this value by running `sfdx force:org:display --verbose --json` against your org and grabbing the `sfdxAuthUrl`.